 The strategy is supported by the Sunshine Coast Positive Ageing Foundation Paper 2011 [PDF 686KB].

 This paper presents a summary of research on the issues associated with ageing.
-It includes the international, national, state and local policy context, as well as a detailed demographic analysis of older people on the Sunshine Coast.

 - Equitable access for all